Alpha, Nevada

 Alpha is a former populated place located in Eureka County, Nevada.
 At its peak in 1874 and 1875, it had a hotel and several saloons.

 The town was served by the Eureka and Palisade Railroad, a defunct narrow gauge railroad.
 The town was abandoned shortly after the railroad was extended to Eureka, Nevada.
 All that remains today is rubble and the remains of cellars.
 A ranch at the site is visible in aerial imagery.

-Sitka Gold, a Canadian mining company, has begun drilling nearby.